Trull: Governance

+The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council’s operating costs.

+For local government purposes, since 1 April 2023, the village comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of Somerset West and Taunton (formed on 1 April 2019) and, before this, the district of Taunton Deane (established under the Local Government Act 1972).
+From 1894-1974, for local government purposes, Trull was part of Taunton Rural District.

-It is also part of the Taunton Deane county constituency represented in the House of Commons of the Parliament of the United Kingdom.
+It is also part of the Taunton and Wellington county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.

 Religious sites

-All Saints Church has a tower dating from the 13th century; the rest is 15th-century.
+All Saints’ Church has a tower dating from the 13th century; the rest is 15th-century.
 It was served by the monks of Taunton Priory until 1308.
 The east window, dating from the 15th century, depicts the crucifixion with St John and the Mother of Jesus at the foot of the Cross.
 The pulpit is believed to date from around 1500.
 The building has been designated by English Heritage as a Grade I listed building.

-Dee's Book Exchange

-As in several small villages around the UK, the telephone box has been refashioned into a book exchange.
-This was set up and scrupulously maintained by Dee Luke, long term resident/village shop keeper of Trull.
-The book exchange was renamed "Dee's Book Exchange" in 2022, in memory of Dee who died in 2021 by Trull Parish Council.